thwbecker/interact/src/relax/rsf_ve_theory_and_status.md

-One shared-code repair came out of the work (the GC_DISP_ONLY branch of the triangle evaluator destroyed its own displacements; nothing else exercised that path), and one physical null result is worth remembering when designing tests: a vertical fault in a uniform Maxwell medium produces no postseismic surface deformation, because its surface displacement field appears to be nu-independent, so dipping faults or layering are needed for a surface transient.
+One shared-code repair came out of the work (the GC_DISP_ONLY branch of the triangle evaluator destroyed its own displacements; nothing else exercised that path), and one physical null result is worth remembering when designing tests: DIP slip on a vertical (dip 90) fault produces no postseismic surface deformation in a uniform Maxwell medium, because its surface displacement field appears to be nu-independent (verified against dc3d to all printed digits at off-plane stations); strike slip on a vertical fault is only nu-independent in the infinite-length (antiplane) limit, and a FINITE strike-slip fault does produce a transient through its end effects (about 12 percent of coseismic on the run_fault_relax_test geometry).
+Dipping faults, finite-length strike slip, or layering are therefore needed for a surface transient.

 The next stage is the rsf_solve integration, beginning with the step 3 plumbing (operator assembly and verification behind